icyphox/site/pages/about.md

 ![me](https://cdn.icyphox.sh/fit?url=http://files.garage.koti.lan/IMG_1570.jpg&width=1000&height=1000)

 I'm Anirudh Oppiliappan.
-I'm building [Kapy Cluster](https://kapycluster.com), a serverless Kubernetes platform.
-From 2023-2025, I worked at UpCloud on the Managed Kubernetes team.
+I work at UpCloud on the Managed Kubernetes team.
 I currently live in Helsinki, Finland.

 Below are a few things that excite me, and can serve as conversation starters for you: